Joe-Huber/my-most-followed-followers/README.md

 ---

+## Contributing

+Contributions are welcome!
+If you have any ideas, suggestions, or bug reports, please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.

 #### Legal Note
-This project is licensed under the MIT License.
-Scraping is allowed in GitHub's TOS: https://docs.github.com/en/site-policy/acceptable-use-policies/github-acceptable-use-policies

-Scraping is allowed in GitHub's [TOS](https://docs.github.com/en/site-policy/acceptable-use-policies/github-acceptable-use-policies):
-    ```
-        You may use information from our Service for the following reasons, regardless of whether the information was scraped, collected through our API, or obtained otherwise
-    ```
+Scraping is allowed under GitHub's Terms of Service for the purposes of this action.
+For more details, see the [GitHub Acceptable Use Policies](https://docs.github.com/en/site-policy/acceptable-use-policies/github-acceptable-use-policies).